remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

 *Dilute **DNA wash buffer** buffer with 100% **ethanol** before use; volume of isopropanol to add varies depending on which kit you have (kit ID D1196-00, add 100mL; D1196-01, add 400mL; D1196-02, add 800mL per bottle) - this is done once, mark cap of bottle once you've done it.*

-5. Take samples out of the thermomixer, briefly vortex an spin down to collect liquid from caps.
+...**using plates**

+5. Shake or vortex the plate vigorously (holding the mat) and ensure the lysate is completely homogeneous after shaking (if not further digestion is required.

-Q FOR SARA: KIT MANUAL SAYS TO ADD RNASE A - DID YOU DO THAT?
+**Q FOR SARA: KIT MANUAL SAYS TO ADD RNASE A - DID YOU DO THAT?**

 6. Add to volumes (~450 uL) of BL buffer to each sample, then vortex samples for 1 min. *hint: if using the 300 uL multichannel pipette, do not load more than 250 uL (it gets too close to the top of the pipettor and could contaminate)*

 7. Spin down for 4 min at top speed (because we have large pieces of tissue that won’t settle if just briefly spun, as described in the kit manual; also don’t want to spin too long because DNA will settle too and could be lost).

-Q FOR SARA - DID YOU DO THE OPTIONAL COLUMN EQUILIBRATION PROTOCOL (ADDING 3M NAOH)
+**Q FOR SARA - DID YOU DO THE OPTIONAL COLUMN EQUILIBRATION PROTOCOL (ADDING 3M NAOH)**

 8. Place E-Z 96 DNA plate (extraction columns) on top of a 96-well square-well plate - tape them together.